JustAnOddPenguin/Microsoft-Intune/App Deployment/App Library/README.md

 ### 1. Win32 Applications
 - **Format:** `Win32_[AppName]_[Version]`
 - **Example:** `Win32_AdobeReader_2024.1`
 - **Description:** Use this format for all Win32 applications.
-The version number helps in tracking updates and ensuring the correct application is deployed.

 ### 2. MSI Applications
 - **Format:** `MSI_[AppName]_[Version]`
 - **Example:** `MSI_Chrome_89.0.4389.90`
 - **Description:** This format is for applications that are deployed using MSI files.
-The version number is crucial for update management.

 ### 3. Scripts and Other Files
 - **Format:** `Script_[ScriptName]_[Version]`
 - **Example:** `Script_InstallTeams_1.0`
 - **Description:** Use this naming convention for deployment scripts and other necessary files.
-The versioning helps in identifying the latest script versions.

 ### 4. Drivers
 - **Format:** `Drivers_[DeviceName]_[Version]`